mongodb-university/realm-template-apps/sync-todo/v1/client/xamarin/README.md

 ## Issues

-Please report issues with the template at https://github.com/mongodb-university/realm-template-apps/issues/new
+Please report issues with the template at https://github.com/mongodb-university/realm-template-apps/issues/new .

 ## Changing the Namespace

-This app's namespace is ``RealmTemplateApp``.
+This app's namespace is `RealmTemplateApp`.
 You do not need to change it, but if you choose to, we offer these steps to help you with the process.
 Note that changing namespaces in VS solutions can be complicated and error-prone.
 We do not provide support for this process.

-1. With the Solution open in Visual Studio, in the ``Search`` menu, choose ``Replace in Files``.
+1. With the Solution open in Visual Studio, in the `Search` menu, choose `Replace in Files`.
 2. In the **Find** box, enter **RealmTemplateApp**.
 3. In the **Replace** box, enter your new namespace name.
 4. In the **Look in** drop-down, select **Directories**.